diskoverdata/diskover-docs/source_files/user_interface_settings.md

 Clicking this box and selecting any [filters](#filters) will apply the criteria to:

-- The charts at the top of the file search page, you can validate the query/criteria in the [green bar](#green_info_bar).
+- In the charts at the top of the file search page, you can validate the query/criteria in the [green bar](#green_info_bar).
 - The [dashboard](#dashboard) results/analytics.

 ![Image: Settings – Filter Charts](images/image_settings_filter_charts_20230214.png)